This guide covers all types of air conditioners that you need to know about to make the right choice for your next cooling or heating appliance!

 Let’s start with some statistics and move on to learning about various types of ACs that are available in the market.

 Air conditioners are found to be amongst the most common electrical appliances in homes within the US.
-Almost 75% of homes have air conditioner installed of one type or another.
-Based on the statistics gathered by the U.S Department of Energy, air conditioner usage amounts to about 6% of total electricity produced in the country.
+Almost 75% of homes have air conditioners installed of one type or another.
+Based on the statistics gathered by the U.S. Department of Energy, air conditioner usage amounts to about 6% of total electricity produced in the country.
 When we convert this usage into monetary terms it gives us a staggering amount of $29 billion.

 Now that we know the amount of money spent on powering different types of air conditioners, let’s see what one goes through when buying a new air conditioning system or replacing an old one.